 - what you expect to get out of the partnership

-- what the objectives of the partnership are, and how both sides will work together to achieve this
+- what the objectives are, and how both parties will work together to achieve them

 - which regulatory areas you need the partnership to cover